-Two transistors (using BC 547 NPN transistors).
+Two transistors (BC 547 NPN transistors).

 2. One power supply(5V preferable).

-In making AND GATE, this module is specially used for providing voltage supply to circuits designed with components on a small scale is provided by the Power Supply module .
-The module has a Barrel jack the can be connected to the DC supply directly.
-The Voltage is regulated to supply 6-12 V DC.
-This regulated voltage is then supplied to the circuit built.
+In making AND GATE using transistor, the voltage supply to circuits designed with components on a small scale is provided by the Power Supply module .
+The module has a Barrel jack that can be connected to the DC supply directly.
+The Voltage is regulated to supply 6V to12 V DC.
+The regulated voltage is then supplied to the circuit.

-3. Two 10K Ohm resistors and one 5K Ohm resistor.
+3. 10K Ohm resistors (2) and 5K Ohm resistor (1).

 5. Connecting Wires.

-5. One LED(To see the output)
+6. One LED(To see the output)

-PUSH Buttons are simple devices used for switching control.
+PUSH Buttons are devices used for switching control.
 It is easy to use and push-button is used to connect or disconnect the component(s) in the circuit (Wires can be used as an alternative).